Troblecodings/TGDocument/markdown/02_architecture_constraints.md

 | const                    | Gives the compile a better base to optimize                                            | ```void test(const char* name);``` |
 | GPU Memory               | Everything should be copied to GPU memory as soon as possible                          |                                    |

+The systems need to run on different hardware whom themselves may have additional hardware restrictions those should always we queried and cached while starting up.
+Furthermore because of the Vulkan API, which the Engine and therefore a large part of our systems is based on, enforces as a lot of other restrictions, such as GPU memory offsets, whom can also differ between hardware.
+For more information on the Vulkan restrictions visit [The Vulkan Specification](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/pdf/vkspec.pdf)

+**Sources**

 (1) [CppCon 2018: Matt Godbolt “The Bits Between the Bits: How We Get to main"](https://www.youtube.com/watch?v=dOfucXtyEsU)